aniou/morfeo/doc/HACKING.rst

 in the same manner:

 ``ra``
-    Requested Address, address issued by CPU or user to BUS ``ra`` is usually passed to device as additional param, to improve debug messages (because all addresses used at device level are relative and starts from 0, regardless of device position in computer memory)
+    Requested Address, address issued by CPU or user to BUS ``ra``.
+Previously it was passed to device as additional param, to improve debug messages.
+Now it is embedded into ``bus.req`` structure.

 ``ea``
     Effective Address, address after all calculations at BUS level.

 ``addr``
     An internal address of device, usually subtraction between ``ea`` and "base" memory address.
 It allows to count every cell in device drivers from 0, regardless of it place in memory.
 Calculated at BUS level

 ``out``
     Returned value, usually from write() routines